keuin/slbr/README.md

-# YABR: Yet another Bilibili livestream recorder
+# SLBR: A Bilibili livestream recorder that sucks less

 ## 1. Features